INSTRUMENTAL MUSIC LESSONS

 I want you to know that I think you have been the best teacher I have ever had.
 Not just musically, but in general.
 During our work together on the Lydian Chromatic Concept you helped to completely change my direction as a musician and in life.
 It is hard to imagine where I would be now had I not met you.

 FROM A PARENT OF A TEENAGE STUDENT: “Andy Wasserman is not only a consummate musician, but an intuitive individual who possesses a variety of wisdoms that combine for an exceptional learning experience for each of his music students.
-Our 15 year-old, Emily, has been studying piano with Mr. Wasserman for 15 months.
-Emily had studied piano from age 6 to 8 with a different instructor, but did not want to continue with piano lessons.
-At the age of 14, Emily wished to return to piano study.
+Our 15 year-old daughter has been studying piano with Mr. Wasserman for 15 months.
+She had studied piano from age 6 to 8 with a different instructor, but did not want to continue with piano lessons.
+At the age of 14, she wished to return to piano study.
 We were very fortunate to learn about Andy’s holistic and individualized instructional talents through mutual friends.

-The growth in Emily’s piano ability and her love to spend time at the piano over the last 15 months has been very significant, very remarkable.
-Emily is playing complex classical pieces by Beethoven and Chopin, experimenting with jazz chord progressions and melodies, and composing pieces of her own.
-Mr. Wasserman is very generous in locating and providing given pop or Broadway sheet music for Emily so that she is able to explore pieces within her own personal interests.
-Everyday we observe and marvel at the joy that Emily derives from “her music,” across many genres, as a result of Andy’s influence in her piano study.
+The growth in our daughter’s piano ability and her love to spend time at the piano over the last 15 months has been very significant, very remarkable.
+She is playing complex classical pieces by Beethoven and Chopin, experimenting with jazz chord progressions and melodies, and composing pieces of her own.
+Mr. Wasserman is very generous in locating and providing given pop or Broadway sheet music for her so that she is able to explore pieces within her own personal interests.
+Everyday we observe and marvel at the joy that she derives from “her music,” across many genres, as a result of Andy’s influence in her piano study.

 As an in-home instructor, we appreciate Andy’s timeliness, his reliability, and his flexibility when schedules “collide”.
 We feel that we receive a tremendous value for our tuition in that Andy provides customized music materials which have created a wonderful repertoire of musical pieces that a student can visit as much as he or she wishes.
 It’s an honor for us to esteem and endorse Mr. Wasserman as a truly unique and beloved music instructor.”